ivanvieirace/nextlevelweek2/README.md

 ## About

-React Native + ReactJS + NodeJS project developed on [RocketSeat NexLevelWeek](https://nextlevelweek.com/).
+React Native + ReactJS + NodeJS + Typescript project developed on RocketSeat NexLevelWeek #2.
 This project is based on an application for connect students and teachers.

 ## Technologies